Godiesc/firefox-gx/Extras/Left-SideBar/README.md

   <li>Add the file <code>ogx_left-sidebar.css</code> into the <code>chrome/components</code> folder.</li>
   <li>We'll use the bookmark bar to make the left bar so be carefull to move first all the elements of this bar to a new folder into one other subdirectory of the bookmarks.
 Make sure to make the "bookmark bar" is in "always show".</li>
   <li>You should use "customize the toolbar" to move the extensions you want to have in this toolbar or other button from the firefox interface.
 I used
-    some extensions (Links below) to test to change the icons to looks exactly like GX.</li>
+    some extensions (Links below) to test to change the icons to looks exactly like GX.
+You can use "flex spaces" to create the separators in this bar.</li>
 </ul>

 ## Extensions used to test this config